yinpinglai/lcs_the_phone_book_application/README.md

       )
     '''
 ```
+*Figure 4.2.1 - The code snippet of the concrete implementation of the Contact Trie Tree Node class*

 During the initialization of the Contact Trie Tree Node object, the PBA needs to provide the character information to it.
 It takes the character and stores it inside its state.
 It also creates other attributes with default values during the initialization.
 The contact list holding all related contact records.
 The full code of the definition of the Contact Trie Tree Node, please see [here](https://github.com/yinpinglai/lcs_the_phone_book_application/blob/master/definitions/contact_trie_tree_node.py).